shenfe/domod/README.md

 An online [demo](http://hengwu.me/repos/domod/domod3.html).

-An example of a form:
+An more complex example of a form:

 ```html
 <script src="path/to/domod.js" charset="utf-8"></script>